My Approach to Helping

 "Why is it I keep doing these things that hurt myself and those I love?"
 Despite our best efforts, we often continue to use things like shopping, food, sex, or chasing that new relationship to make ourselves feel better - even though we know deep down that the relief does not last.
 No matter how hard we try, we just can't seem to get over blocks, control our angry outbursts, or get that big win.
 It's as if we keep getting in the way of ourselves.
 As a practicing psychologist, I am passionate about helping people develop new understandings, grieving that which was denied or taken from us, and finding ways to live that are unencumbered with these burdens.

 More Info About My Practice

-I am an in-network provider for Blue Cross and Blue Shield of Illinois Preferred Provider Network (PPO) and Medicare.
+I am an in-network provider for Blue Cross and Blue Shield of Illinois Preferred Provider Network (PPO; NOT the Blue Choice network offered through the ACA exchange) and Medicare.
 However, I recommend checking with your carrier to be sure that I am in network.
 For all others, I provide a written bill with all of the information required for you to obtain reimbursement from your insurance provider.
 Depending on the carrier, I may be able to submit a bill on your behalf as a courtesy.
 Although I can share with you the experiences of others who have used out of network benefits, I highly recommend checking with your insurance provider to get as much information as possible.
 It's best that neither of us is too surprised about your financial responsibility.

 My View on the Purpose of Psychotherapy